Godzilla-ASE/notificationSystem/Readme.md

 - `POST /notification`: Create messages.
 - `POST /botification/delete`: Delete messages

-More details can be found in https://docs.google.com/spreadsheets/d/1nK-1bhyr9BWeO70jgLF9rlERT9HntIfBY5a4Xjk5ZaI/edit#gid=0
+More details can be found in `API_documentation.xlsx`

 2. The Message Service provides the following websocket endpoints: <br>